Mikhail Gorbachev Says Donald Trump’s Decision To Back Out Of Nuclear Treaty ‘Not The Work Of A Great Mind’

-In response to President Trump’s recent decision to withdraw from the Intermediate-Range Nuclear Forces (INF) Treaty with Russia on Saturday, Mikhail Gorbachev called the move “reckless and not the work of a great mind,” the New York Times reported.
+In response to President Trump’s recent decision to withdraw from the Intermediate-Range Nuclear Forces (INF) treaty with Russia on Saturday, Mikhail Gorbachev called the move “reckless and not the work of a great mind,” the New York Times reported.

-In an interview with the Russian news agency, Interfax, Mr. Gorbachev called Trump’s decision a “threat to peace” and a “mistake” and added that this “very strange” move will undermine all efforts that were made by the leaders of the former Soviet Union and the United States to achieve nuclear disarmament.
+In an interview with the Russian news agency Interfax, Gorbachev called Trump’s decision a “threat to peace” and a “mistake” and added that this “very strange” move will undermine all efforts that were made by the leaders of the former Soviet Union and the United States to achieve nuclear disarmament.

 “Under no circumstances should we tear up old disarmament agreements.
 Is it really that hard to understand that rejecting these agreements is, as the people say, not the work of a great mind.”

-Mr. Gorbachev, who served as the last leader of the Soviet Union and considers nuclear disarmament a part of his legacy, said that it is essential to preserve all agreements that limit nuclear proliferation or aim at nuclear disarmament so as to preserve life on earth, per the New York Times.
+Gorbachev, who served as the last leader of the Soviet Union and considers nuclear disarmament a part of his legacy, said that it is essential to preserve all agreements that limit nuclear proliferation or aim at nuclear disarmament so as to preserve life on earth, per the New York Times.

 The INF treaty completely removed all nuclear and conventional missiles and launchers with ranges between 310 and 3,420 miles, and played a major role in ending the nuclear arms race between the United States and the Soviet Union, according to an earlier report by the Inquisitr.